Circumbinary planet: HW Virginis

 Announced in 2008, the eclipsing binary system HW Virginis, comprising a subdwarf B star and a red dwarf, was claimed to also host a planetary system.
 The claimed planets have masses at least 8.47 and 19.23 times that of Jupiter respectively, and were proposed to have orbital periods of 9 and 16 years.
 The proposed outer planet is sufficiently massive that it may be considered to be a brown dwarf under some definitions of the term, but the discoverers claimed that the orbital configuration implies it would have formed like a planet from a circumbinary disc.
 Both planets may have accreted additional mass when the primary star lost material during its red giant phase.

 Further work on the system showed that the orbits proposed for the candidate planets were catastrophically unstable on timescales far shorter than the age of the system.
 Indeed, the authors found that the system was so unstable that it simply cannot exist, with mean lifetimes of less than a thousand years across the whole range of plausible orbital solutions.
 Like other planetary systems proposed around similar evolved binary star systems, it seems likely that some mechanism other than claimed planets is responsible for the observed behaviour of the binary stars – and that the claimed planets simply do not exist.

+Rarity of circumbinary planets

+Binary stars are as common as single stars yet thousands of planets around single stars have been discovered and very few circumbinary planets have been found.
+A 2025 study says this is because of general relativity.
+The planet's orbit precesses and the orbit of the binary stars also precesses.
+Over time, tidal interactions bring the stars closer together, which causes the precession rate of the stars to increase, but the precession rate of the planet to slow.
+When the two precession rates coincide, the planet's orbit becomes more eccentric, taking it farther from the stars but also nearer at its closest approach.
+The planet either gets engulfed by one of the stars or ejected from the system.
+The planets that survive this process are mostly too far from the stars to be detected by the transit method.

 System characteristics

+Kepler-47 has a compact system with three circumbinary planets.

 The Kepler space telescope results indicate circumbinary planetary systems are relatively common (as of October 2013 the spacecraft had found seven planets out of roughly 1000 eclipsing binaries searched).